qaif/quantum-games-hackathon-2021/README.md

 # How to Play

 Downlaod the GitHub repo and run the python file in any notebook.
-Then sit back and enjoy!